2013/14 English Premier League

 Koscielny's ascent to the top of European football has not been a conventional one.
 After beginning his career with Guingamp, he was allowed to join Tours in the third tier of the French league in 2007 and enjoyed promotion with his new side before being named in the Ligue 2 Team of the Season the following campaign.

-In his second season, Koscielny indicated he had settled at Arsenal.
+In his second season, Koscielny demonstrated that he had settled at Arsenal.
 The defender shone in the heart of his side's backline and his displays were rewarded in the summer of 2012 as the Gunners announced he had penned a new contract.
-His international career with France also started to take off as he featured at Euro 2012.
+His international career with France also started to take off as he featured at Euro 2012 and was named man-of-the-match by French media when Laurent Blanc's side crashed out to Spain in the quarter-finals.

-Strengths: Koscielny is a quick-thinking defender who positions himself well and shows good anticipation of danger.
+Strengths: Koscielny is a quick-thinking defender who positions himself well and shows good anticipation and pace to snuffle out danger.
 He also has aerial presence despite a lack of height and is a strong tackler.

-Weaknesses: He has little experience at the top level and his decision making has been questionable at times; he showed a propensity to give away penalties in 2010-11.
-He has a habit of scoring own goals too.
+Weaknesses: His decision making has been questionable at times; he showed a propensity to give away penalties in 2010-11 and at the beginning of 2013-14 season.

 Career high: Going from the French second flight to one of Europe's elite clubs in the space of 12 months.

-Career low: His mix-up with Wojciech Szczesny cost Arsenal the Carling Cup final against Birmingham and the opportunity to end the Gunners' six-year trophy drought.
+Career low: His mix-up with Wojciech Szczesny cost Arsenal the League Cup final against Birmingham and the opportunity to end the Gunners' then six-year trophy drought.

 Style: Aggressive, uncompromising, energetic.